mthl/guix-artwork/website/posts/outreachy-summer-2020-status-report-1.md

 development, now is a good time to join us.
 Let’s get in touch on [the mailing lists and on the `#guix` channel on the Freenode IRC network](https://guix.gnu.org/contact/)!

-Should you have any questions regarding the internship, please feel free to join the Outreachy Twitter Chat on Feb.
-11, 2020, at 4PM UTC.
-Look for the hashtag: #OutreachyChat

 Last year we had the pleasure to welcome Laura Lazzati as an Outreachy intern working on [documentation video creation](https://guix.gnu.org/blog/2019/documentation-video-creation/), which led to the videos you can now see on the home page.